laurenpenn/Website/plugins/option-tree/readme.txt

 * Initial version

 == Upgrade Notice ==

+= 2.0.9 =
+The plugin has undertaken a complete rebuild!
+If you are not the theme developer, I urge you to contact that person before you upgrade and ask them to test the themes compatibility.

 = 1.1.8.1 =
 Removed get_option_tree() in the WordPress admin area due to theme conflicts.